 You can read more information on consent management in the following related topics:

-For troubleshooting purposes, user impersonation allows back-office users with the Impersonate User role capability to access and operate the OroCommerce storefront as if they were logged in as a specific customer user.
-Such back-office user is redirected to the website assigned to the customer user that they are impersonating (i.e. the website where the customer user registered).
+For troubleshooting purposes, user impersonation allows back-office users with the Login as Customer User role capability to access and operate the OroCommerce storefront as if they were logged in as a specific customer user.
+Such back-office user is redirected to the website assigned to the customer user they are impersonating (i.e., the website where the customer user registered).

-You can perform impersonation from the customer user grid, or from the view page of the selected customer.
+You can perform impersonation from the customer user grid or the selected customer’s view page.

 To impersonate a customer user from the customer user grid, hover over the More Options menu to the right of the selected customer user and click .

 Click Log in as a User on the top right to impersonate a customer user from the customer user view page.